phillbush/paginator/README.md

   Color of the light shadow of the miniature of an urgent window.
 * `Paginator.urgentBottomShadowColor`:
   Color of the heavy shadow of the miniature of an urgent window.
-* `Paginator.borderWidth`:
+* `Paginator.separatorColor`:
-  Width in pixels of the border around the miniatures of windows.
+  Color of the separator between desktop miniatures.
 * `Paginator.separatorWidth`:
   Width in pixels of the separator between desktop miniatures.
 * `Paginator.shadowThickness`:
   Width in pixels of the 3D shadows.
-* `Paginator.geometry`:
-  Initial geometry of paginator.

 ## Installation
 Run `make all` to build, and `make install` to install the binary and